-To be admitted to doctoral education in Greek, in addition to general entry requirements, the following is required:
+To be admitted to doctoral education in Ethnology, in addition to general entry requirements, the following is required:

-- 1. at least 30 higher education credits in Greek from the second cycle, of which at least 15 must be from a degree project, or equivalent, - 2. the types of English skills needed to be able to benefit from faculty-wide course activities and participate actively in seminars etc., - 3. at least 30 higher education credits in Latin.
+- 1. 30 credits in Ethnology at second-cycle level, of which at least 15 credits consist of an independent project or equivalent knowledge - 2.
+Knowledge of Swedish and English required to benefit from compulsory course components and participate actively in seminars and the like.